Sir Chris Hoy Celebrity guest speaker for the Welcome Reception.

 Prof. Louise Burke

-Louise Burke OAM, PhD, APD, FACSM, is a sports dietitian with over 35 years of experience in the education and counselling of elite athletes.
-She has been Head of Sports Nutrition at the Australian Institute of Sport since 1990.
+Louise is a sports dietitian with over 35 years of experience in the education and counselling of elite athletes.
+She has been Head of Sports Nutrition at the Australian Institute of Sport since 1990 and holds a Chair in Sports Nutrition in the Mary MacKillop Institute for Health Research, Australian Catholic University.
 She was the team dietitian for the Australian Olympic Teams for the 1996-2012 Summer Olympic Games.
 Louise’s publications include nearly 300 peer-reviewed research papers and book chapters, and the authorship or editorship of several textbooks on sports nutrition.
-She is on the editorial board of the International Journal of Sport Nutrition and Exercise Metabolism.
 Louise was a founding member of the Executive of Sports Dietitians Australia and is a Director of the IOC Diploma in Sports Nutrition.
 She was awarded a Medal of the Order of Australia in 2009 for her contribution to sports nutrition.
-Louise holds a Chair in Sports Nutrition in the Mary MacKillop Institute for Health Research, Australian Catholic University.

 Prof John Mathers